AlainJoss/datathon_ubs/TECHNICAL_REPORT.md

 Overall, the biggest issue in providing value through our approach, is directly related to the quality of the data.
 The following enhancements would make our approach more effective:
-- more data
+- More data
-- more informative features, like the comments themselves (for sentiment analysis), etc.
+- More informative features, like the comments themselves (for sentiment analysis), etc.
-- no missing values
+- No missing values
-- a clear understanding of the insights that the dataset is aiming to provide
+- A clear understanding of the insights that the dataset is aiming to provide

 ## Conclusion